Surface Hill Uniting Church: Heritage listing

-Surface Hill Uniting Church was listed on the Queensland Heritage Register on 30 May 2003 having satisfied the following criteria:
+The former Surface Hill Uniting Church was listed on the Queensland Heritage Register on 30 May 2003 having satisfied the following criteria:

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-The Surface Hill Uniting Church, constructed in 1890, is important in demonstrating the evolution of Queensland's history, representing the rapid growth of the town of Gympie and the establishment and development of religious, social and cultural institutions in the town during the 1880s and 90s as a result of the prosperity of the goldfields.
+The former Surface Hill Uniting Church, constructed in 1890, is important in demonstrating the evolution of Queensland's history, representing the rapid growth of the town of Gympie and the establishment and development of religious, social and cultural institutions in the town during the 1880s and 90s as a result of the prosperity of the goldfields.
 In addition, the church demonstrates the growth and consolidation of the Methodist Church in regional Queensland and local community efforts in meeting their spiritual needs.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-The Benson organ of Surface Hill Uniting Church demonstrates rare and uncommon aspects of Queensland cultural heritage.
+The Benson organ of the former Surface Hill Uniting Church demonstrates rare and uncommon aspects of Queensland cultural heritage.
 One of only two such organs in Queensland, it is a rare example of its age and make and has been kept in its original design and sound.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The stone retaining wall along Reef and Channon Streets is important as an example of work undertaken by relief labour as part of a co-operative scheme between the church and state during the Depression.

-Surface Hill Uniting Church is a good example of church architecture practiced at the end of the nineteenth century and as an example of the work of Hugo Durietz.
+The former Surface Hill Uniting Church is a good example of church architecture practiced at the end of the nineteenth century and as an example of the work of Hugo Durietz.

 The place is important because of its aesthetic significance.

-The church has aesthetic significance and has been an important landmark in the Gympie townscape since its construction.
+The former church has aesthetic significance and has been an important landmark in the Gympie townscape since its construction.
 It is an imposing building on a prominent site, one of a family of churches located on top of the hills of Gympie.
 The simple and attractive interior has a number of noteworthy features, in particular the beautiful organ with hand-painted pipes.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

-Surface Hill Uniting Church has a strong spiritual and social association with the Wesleyan Methodist Circuit and Surface Hill congregation in Gympie as the principal place of worship in Gympie for over 130 years.
+The former Surface Hill Uniting Church has a strong spiritual and social association with the Wesleyan Methodist Circuit and Surface Hill congregation in Gympie as the principal place of worship in Gympie for over 130 years.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 It has special association with Du Rietz, a local Gympie architect who made a significant contribution to the architectural character of the town.